9922 Public Service Aide - Contract Compliance Intern

 710 N. McDonnell Road, SF CA

-Possession of a baccalaureate degree from an accredited college or university with coursework in industrial relations, the social sciences or related field.
+Possession of a baccalaureate degree from an accredited college or university with coursework in industrial relations, a social science, or related field.

 - Good public relations skills;